-The Study Abroad Center (SAC) collaborates with various UH Manoa academic departments to provide opportunities for students to study, and faculty members to teach and conduct research, in another country.
+The Study Abroad Center (SAC) is a unit of the Office of the Vice Chancellor for Academic Affairs.
+SAC collaborates with various UH Manoa academic departments to provide opportunities for students to study, and faculty members to teach and conduct research, in another country.
 SAC develops, implements, and evaluates UH Manoa study abroad programs.
 In addition, the Center provides informational, advisory, and support services to students and faculty members concerning international educational opportunities.

 SAC provides faculty members with opportunities to develop courses and publications based upon research and teaching experiences within the global arena.
 In addition, faculty members who lead study abroad programs have a wide range of responsibilities in their capacity as “in-country” resident directors.

 SAC programs and course offerings may vary each academic term.

 SAC offers semester programs in Australia, Denmark, England, France, Italy, Japan, and Spain.
 The Year-in-Japan program is offered only for a full academic year.
 Students enrolled in these programs must register for a minimum of 12 credit hours each term.
 All programs offer several content courses that are taught in English.
 Each fall term, the Japan and China Executive MBA Internships are offered under the aegis of the Study Abroad Center.